rproskuryakov/rproskuryakov.github.io/content/about.md

 - Computer Architecture
 - Math

-I'm an MLOps Engineer with more than 5 years of experience.
+As an MLOps Engineer with over 5 years of experience, I have had the opportunity to contribute to a wide range of projects, including those focused on NLP, machine learning engineering, and consulting/audit.
-I work at Wildberries which is the biggest online-retailer in Russia.
-I've worked on plenty of projects including NLP, ML Engineering and Consulting/Audit projects.
+Currently, I work at Wildberries, the largest online retailer in Russia, where I apply my expertise to drive innovative solutions and optimize machine learning operations.

 In my spark time I enjoy swimming.